aquifin/Machine-Learning/README.md

   • Class imbalance in the dataset was handelled.
 2. Use the DeepQLearning reinforcement learning algorithm to train an agent to play the Lunar Lander.

+### MNIST Fashion
+Zalando, a fashion and technology company with a large presence in Dublin, have released MNIST Fashion, an alternative to the famous MNIST hand written digit classification dataset.
+The dataset contains 70,000 28x28 pixel grayscale images of fashion items of 10 different kinds: (0) T-shirt/top, (1) Trouser, (2) Pullover, (3) Dress, (4) Coat, (5) Sandal, (6) Shirt, (7) Sneaker, (8) Bag, and 9) Ankle boot.
+The task associated with this is to build a classification model that can recognise these different fashion items.